 Sean Kramer MSHS, PA-C

-Sean Kramer, MSHS, PA-C is the Physician Assistant Program Interim Director and Assistant Professor at Lake Erie College.
+Sean Kramer, MSHS, PA-C is the Physician Assistant Program Director and Clinical Assistant Professor at Lake Erie College.
 In addition, he actively practices as an emergency medicine physician assistant.

 He is one of the founding faculty members of the program, serving as the original Academic Coordinator.
 In 2016, he was promoted to Interim Program Director.
 His major achievements include helping to graduate the first cohort with 100% retention and 100% first time PANCE pass rate.
 In addition, he was awarded the Ohio Association of Physician Assistant Educator of the Year Award and led the program to obtaining the Examsoft Higher Achievement Award in 2015.

 Professor Kramer graduated locally at Walsh Jesuit High School.
 He earned his Bachelor’s of Science cum laude majoring in Animal Physiology and Zoology and minoring in pre-medicine and mass media production at the University of Akron.
 He later earned a Master's of Science in Health Sciences and Physician Assistant Studies at Cleveland State University and Cuyahoga Community College.

 After graduating, he began working as a physician assistant at University Hospitals Emergency Department.
 He later began working at other community hospital emergency departments including Ahuja Medical Center, St. Vincent Charity Medical Center, and Good Samaritan Hospital.
 Each hospital has had unique socioeconomic and medical diversity.
 While practicing as an emergency medicine physician assistant, Professor Kramer found a passion for teaching as much as patient care.